mirgow/CS205ParallelImaging/README.md

 ### Main Algorithms

+We initially benchmarked two main algorithms with sequential execution on a CPU; HOG object detection on KCF object tracking.
+The initial results were very slow on the order of seconds per frame rather than frames per second.

 | Algorithm  | Sequential FPS |
 | ------------- | ------------- |
 | HOG object detection  | 0.238  |